 6. These long spatulas that get the last drops of product

 When you get to the bottom of expensive lotion, makeup, or paint containers, what do you do?
 Give up on it?
 Turn it over and shake?
 Wish someone would invent better packaging?
 Nope — just purchase these.
 They're tiny versions of the spatulas you use to get batter out of bowls in the kitchen.
-Just dip one in to an almost-empty bottle and pull out the last drops of that expensive product.
-There are four different sizes in this package to suit various containers.
+Just dip one into an almost empty bottle and pull out the last drops of that expensive product.
+There are three different sizes in this package to suit various containers.

 7. This clip-on hook that holds your headphones on your desk ledge

 How often do you have to hit pause and hunt down your headphones so you can watch that video or join a Zoom call without blasting everyone in the room?
 Not if your headphones are hanging, charged and with all their cords attached, from your desk.
 This hook clips right to the edge of your desk and gives your headphones a dedicated place to live.
 There's an integrated cable management system, too.
 Installation is easy.
 Just snap it onto your desk.

 8. A flexible gooseneck stand that holds your tablet in place

 I use a tablet for recipes and cooking videos in the kitchen, but the screen is always too far away or at the wrong angle to glance at easily.
 This gooseneck stand is the perfect fix.
 I can clip it to anything and position the tablet exactly where I want it.
 It works great for watching movies in bed, taking Zoom calls, filming videos, or taking selfies hands-free.
 The flexible neck is 34 inches long, and it'll hold both tablets and phones.

 9. This wireless bedside charger for your everyday tech